tswcos/sbuild-setup/README.md

 # Setup sbuild
 ### Install sbuild
-On Debian Jessie, sbuild need be installed from jessie-backports because current sbuild of jessie does not work with gnupg2 of Buster (Bug [#827315](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=827315))
+On Debian Jessie, sbuild needs be installed from jessie-backports because current sbuild of jessie does not work with gnupg2 of Buster (Bug [#827315](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=827315))
 ```sh